-Wednesday morning was all about the resources and raw material supply.
-It all started with Prof. Martin Bertau from the TU Bergakademie Freiberg.
-He dealt quite critically with the modern extraction of raw materials, because the extraction and use of raw materials has long been a question of global responsibility.
-He made it clear that in principle there is no scarcity of raw materials.
-"Access to the deposits is very limited, however," he said.
+Wednesday morning was all about resources and the supply of raw materials.
+Prof. Martin Bertau from the TU Bergakademie Freiberg made the start.
+He took a very critical look at modern raw material extraction, because the extraction and use of raw materials has long been a question of global responsibility.
+He made it clear that in principle there is no shortage of raw materials.
+"However, access to the deposits is severely limited," he said.
 He also preferred to leave the much-praised cradle-to-cradle principle in the philosophy library.
-His conclusion: without a secure raw material base there would be no chemical industry - without a chemical industry there would be no secure raw material base, because modern chemistry is the key to solving the challenges of the 21st century.
+His conclusion: without a secure raw material base there is no chemical industry - without a chemical industry there is no secure raw material base, because modern chemistry is the key to solving the challenges of the 21st century.

-Prof. Bert Sels, KU Leuven, dealt in his lecture "Refining Lignocellulose and the role of catalysis" with the design of heterogeneous catalysts for the future challenges in industrial organic and environmental catalysis. ?Biomass is an important raw material for chemicals, but it is very complicated,? he said.
+In his lecture "Refining Lignocellulose and the role of catalysis", Prof. Bert Sels, KU Leuven, dealt with the design of heterogeneous catalysts for future challenges in industrial organic and environmental catalysis.
+"Biomass is an important starting material for chemicals, but very complicated," he said.
 Prof. Ulrike Krewer, TU Braunschweig, showed how the understanding of kinetics can be a catalyst for a future electrochemical energy supply.
-She presented her main research areas, which are mainly in the analysis and optimization of various electrochemical cells such as lithium-ion and lithium-sulfur batteries as well as microbial fuel cells.
+She presented her main research areas, which lie primarily in the analysis and optimization of various electrochemical cells such as lithium-ion and lithium-sulphur batteries and microbial fuel cells.
 To the videos of the plenary lectures

-Following the plenary symposium, Prof. Dieter Vogt from TU Dortmund received the Wöhler Prize for Sustainable Chemistry for his outstanding research specifically on the molecular basis of homogeneous catalysis.
+Following the plenary symposium, Prof. Dieter Vogt from the TU Dortmund University received the Wöhler Award for sustainable chemistry for his outstanding research, specifically into the molecular basis of homogeneous catalysis.
 The further development and promotion of sustainable chemistry runs like a red thread through his research activities.
-In his acceptance speech, Vogt particularly emphasized the importance of basic research: "Basic research is our gene pool for innovation."
+In his acceptance speech, Vogt emphasized the importance of basic research: "Basic research is our gene pool for innovation."

-The Solid State Chemistry and Solid-State Chemistry and Materials Research division presented an interesting format in the joint session with the Wöhler Association for Inorganic Chemistry.
-The ?Dialogue in Inorganic Chemistry? offered tandem lectures on a close interweaving of molecular and solid-state chemistry.
-Two speakers at a time alternately highlighted facets of ?difficult? and ?easy? topics from different perspectives.
-It all started with the heavy actionides.
-Andreas Leithe-Jasper (Dresden) and Karsten Meyer (Erlangen) presented the latest research results relating to the element uranium, which was discovered in the Ore Mountains as early as 1789 and was used in many ways as a fuel element in nuclear power plants even before its Career .
+The Division of Solid-State Chemistry and Materials Research Research presented an interesting format in the joint session with the Wöhler Association for Inorganic Chemistry.
+The "Dialogue in Inorganic Chemistry" offered a close integration of molecular and solid state chemistry in tandem lectures.
+Two speakers alternately illuminated facets of "difficult" and "easy" topics from different perspectives.
+The heavy Actionids made the start.
+Andreas Leithe-Jasper (Dresden) and Karsten Meyer (Erlangen) presented current research results relating to the element uranium, which was discovered in 1789 in the Ore Mountains and was used in a variety of ways as a fuel element in nuclear power plants even before its Career .
 It was interesting that the heavyweight uranium forms intermetallic compounds with the lightweight beryllium.
-In further tandem lectures Michael Mehring (Chemnitz) and Anna Isaeva (Dresden) presented heavy bismuth as a future element in molecules and solids, for example for new photocatalysts and magnetic insulators.
-It was ?easier? with Magnus Bucher (Marburg) and Hubert Huppertz (Innsbruck), who provided new insights into boron and beryllium chemistry.
+In further tandem lectures, Michael Mehring (Chemnitz) and Anna Isaeva (Dresden) presented heavy bismuth as a future element in molecules and solids, for example for new photocatalysts and magnetic insulators.
+It was "easier" with Magnus Bucher (Marburg) and Hubert Huppertz (Innsbruck), who provided new insights into boron and beryllium chemistry.
 Bettina Lotsch (Stuttgart) and Maik Finze (Würzburg) showed how carbon and nitrogen can be combined sensibly and functionally.

-The lectures organized by the Macromolecular Chemistry division were also about ?Materials for Life?.
-Among other things, the focus there was on the development of new design strategies and manufacturing processes, material characterization and potential applications thereof.
+The lectures organized by the Division of Macromolecular Chemistry also dealt with "Materials for Life".
+There, among other things, the development of new design strategies and manufacturing processes, material characterization and potential applications were discussed.

-In the afternoon the Sustainable Synthesis session of the Liebig Association for Organic Chemistry and Sustainable Chemistry took place.
-Among other things, the speakers dealt with renewable raw materials for synthesis and catalysis.
+In the afternoon, the Sustainable Synthesis Divisions of the Liebig Association for Organic Chemistry and sustainable chemistry took place.
+Among other things, the speakers dealt with renewable starting materials for synthesis and catalysis.

-After the coffee break, graduates again had the opportunity to experience first-hand career prospects for chemists in the face of digital change.
-In the session ?Career prospects in digital change?, organized by the Association for Chemistry and Economics, JuWiChem and JCF, former young chemists presented the influence of digitization from their professional life and aroused curiosity about the opportunities for chemists nowadays result from this combination.
-For example, Christian Stutz reported on the digitization of chemistry school lessons.
-Anyone who used Twitter with the well-known hashtag # wifo2019 found out that a session of the FG Chemical Education with experimental lectures was taking place right next door.
-In the past, chemical experiments were evaluated by hand in school, and today there are digital evaluation solutions that can also be used in school lessons.
-But the curious teachers, who are passionate about chemistry as well as digitization, are definitely needed.
+After the coffee break, graduates again had the opportunity to experience first-hand the career prospects of chemists in the digital age.
+In the session "Career prospects in digital change", organized by the Association for Chemistry and Economics and Industry, JuWiChem and JCF, former young chemists presented the influence of digitization from their professional life and aroused curiosity about the opportunities for chemists today result from this combination.
+Christian Stutz, for example, reported on the digitization of chemistry lessons in schools.
+Anyone who used Twitter with the well-known hashtag #wifo2019 found out that a session of the FG chemical education with experimental lectures was taking place right next door at the same time.
+While chemical experiments used to be evaluated manually in school, today there are digital evaluation solutions that can also be used in school lessons.
+But the curious teachers, who, in addition to chemistry, also count digitization among their passions, are definitely needed.

-Dr. Uta Bilow led the workshop "ChiuZ-Storylab: Communicating science in an understandable way" and taught the participants the ability to deal with complex topics in an understandable way.
-The Wiley journal Chemie in unserer Zeit and the possibilities of science journalism were also presented.
+dr Uta Bilow led the workshop “ChiuZ-Storylab: Communicating science in a comprehensible way” and taught the participants the ability to process complex issues in a comprehensible way.
+The Wiley journal Chemie in unserer Zeit and the possibilities of scientific journalism were also presented.

-The closing lecture was given by Martin Möller from the Leibniz Institute for Interactive Materials in Aachen.
+The closing lecture was held by Martin Möller from the Leibniz Institute for Interactive Materials in Aachen.
 The Science Forum Chemistry 2019 ended with the lecture "Can a Material perform as an engine".
-See you in September 2021 in Munich.
+See you in Munich in September 2021.